kdkavanagh/kdkavanagh/_posts/2016-11-05-waterfall-plots-with-ggplot2.md

 {% endhighlight %}

 # Plotting Histograms directly
 Plotting histograms instead of density makes things a little easier and allows us to use standard ggplot syntax.
+The white outlines (the "color" aesthetic in geom_rect) can be removed in favor of just the "fill" aesthetic if they become distracting.

 <figure>
 	<img src="/images/waterfallHisto.png">